edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 ## Problem 2 - (60 points)
 You'll get used to using bash and git in this problem.
 You'll create files and folders representing your home.
 You'll create a shell script to make your "home" automatically.
 You'll push the results to GitHub in stages.

-We'll grade this problem by:
+We'll grade this problem by looking at the `main` branch and checking:
 * Checking if your "home" exists
 * Checking if your script generates your "home"
 * Checking for the absence of extraneous files.